mikeli94cn/python/what_is_venv_and_uv.md

    1. Creating the environment: When you run uv init followed by uv add <package-name>, uv automatically downloads the correct version of Python, creates the hidden .venv directory, and installs the package inside it.
 [1, 6]
    2. Running code: Instead of manually running source .venv/bin/activate every time you open your terminal, you can simply type uv run python script.py. uv will automatically detect the .venv directory and execute the script using the correct, isolated environment.
 [1, 7]

-Are you looking to migrate an existing Python project over to uv, or are you setting up a brand new project from scratch?
-I can provide the exact terminal commands to get you up and running.